GENERAL LICENSING RULES, RELATING TO CONTROLLED SUBSTANCES

 Schedule III or IV Controlled Substances — Bariatrics Practice

-(a) Before initiating treatment utilizing a Schedule III or IV controlled substance, the physician determines through review of the physician's own records of prior treatment, or through review of the records of prior treatment which another treating physician or weight-loss program has provided to the physician, that one of the following conditions exist:
+(a) Before initiating treatment utilizing a Schedule III or IV controlled substance, the licensee thoroughly reviews the licensee’s own records of prior treatment, or thoroughly reviews the records of prior treatment which another treating health care professional or weight-loss program has provided to the licensee, that one of the following conditions exist:

 (A) Patient's body mass index exceeds 30 Kg/M sq; or

 (B) Patient's body mass index exceeds 27 Kg/M sq and the excess weight represents a threat to the patient's health (as with hypertension, diabetes, or hypercholesterolemia.)

 (b) Before initiating treatment utilizing a Schedule III or IV controlled substance, the licensee obtains a thorough history, performs a thorough physical examination of the patient, and rules out the existence of any recognized contraindications to the use of the controlled substance to be utilized.

 (3) Continuation of Schedule III or IV designated as FDA short term use controlled substances beyond three (3) months requires documentation of an average two (2) pound per month weight loss during active weight reduction treatment, or documentation of maintenance of goal weight.
 Use of Schedule III or IV controlled substances with FDA approval for bariatric therapy and designated for long term use where FDA guidelines are followed may also be used beyond three months.

 (4) A violation of any provision of this rule, as determined by the Board, shall constitute Unprofessional Conduct as the term is used in ORS 677.188(4)(a), (b), or (c), whether or not actual injury to a patient is established.